Home > Hôtel Le Lagon Review

-- For families: The 1-Bedroom Suites can comfortably accommodate a family of 4 and feature a kitchenette.
-Many also have connecting doors with a Studio, so combined they cater for a family of 6.
+- For families: The 1-Bedroom Suites can comfortably accommodate families of 4 and feature kitchenettes.
+Many also have connecting doors with a Studio, so combined, they can cater to families of 6

 Hôtel Le Lagon – What’s Nearby?

-- Snack Ulysse (28 69 28) – affordable burgers, wraps, stews and curries.
+- Snack Ulysse – Affordable burgers, wraps, stews, and curries.
 More food for less money in a pricey part of town.
 Just 75m up the street.
-1-minute walk.

-- El Casablanca (29 89 08) – kebabs, couscous and other Arabic food, with a Moroccan décor.
+- El Casablanca – Kebabs, couscous and other Arabic food, with a Moroccan décor.
 Also, salads, shared platters and – gasp – karaoke.
 Just past Snack Ulysse.
-1-minute walk.

-- Pizza & Pasta (24 30 70) – also popular for risottos, salads and grills.
-Family-friendly, abundant seats, water views and takeaways.
+- Pizza & Pasta – Also popular for risottos, salads, and grills.
+Family-friendly, abundant seats, water views, and takeaways.
 In front of the Hilton, 400m down the esplanade.
-5-minute walk.

-- Stone Grill (24 03 24) – just past Pizza & Pasta.
-Amiable, busy and street-side steakhouse, with all types of meats and pasta.
+- Stone Grill – Just past Pizza & Pasta.
+Amiable, busy, and street-side steakhouse, with all types of meats and pasta.
 Daily specials and takeaways.
-5-minute walk.

-- Restaurant Along Beach (28 28 84) – at the back of the Galeria Palm Beach shops, 600m down the esplanade.
+- Along Beach – At the back of the Galeria Palm Beach shops, 600m down the esplanade.
 Adorable and authentic Vietnamese.

-- Market or Grocery: 2 well-stocked minimarts are just up the street from the hotel.
+- Two well-stocked minimarts are just up the street from the hotel.

-From outside the Nouvata Hotel along the esplanade, buses 10, 11 and 70 head frequently to the city centre – some via the neighbouring beach at Baie des Citrons.
+- From outside the Nouvata Hotel along the esplanade, buses 10, 11, and 70 head frequently to the city center – some via the neighboring beach at Baie des Citrons.